Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

     ~HOME/rosetta_src_2018.33.60351_bundle/main/source/bin/relax.default.linuxgccrelease -s 1cx2v2.pdb -out:suffix _relax_v2

-  A output file in the PDB format is going to be generated with the new more stable atomic coordinates for the enzyme.
+  An output file in the PDB format is going to be generated with the new more stable atomic coordinates for the enzyme.
 A new score file is also going to be generated for that new "relaxed" geometry.
 The new relaxed score we obtain is **-5348.366** indicating a  much more stable configuration.